 - a.
 In all suspicious deaths, the Major Crimes Unit shall be responsible for the overall/follow-up investigation. - b.
 All major crime scenes will be held until daylights hours for purposes of searching for evidence, evidence collection and processing, etc., when appropriate. - c.
-A Criminal Investigation Division Supervisor will be assigned to specifically oversee crime scene processing. - d.
-For all major cases, such as homicides, two detectives (one lead, one assisting), and a CID supervisor will be assigned to ensure operational effectiveness. - e.
+The MCU Sergeant will be assigned to specifically oversee crime scene processing. - d.
+For all major cases, such as homicides, two detectives (one lead, one assisting) will be assigned to ensure operational effectiveness. - e.
 MCU Supervisors shall perform a case review with the lead detective(s) at critical stages of the investigation (onset, arrest, discovery requests, at supervisor's request, etc.) - f.
 Detectives working major crimes cases shall request to formally review the case with the assigned Commonwealth's Attorney.